ctrueden/ctrueden/README.md

 Hi!
 I'm Curtis Rueden, a software developer from Madison, WI, USA.

-I lead the software development efforts of the [Eliceiri biophotonics laboratory](https://eliceirilab.org) (a.k.a. the Laboratory for Optical and Computational Instrumentation or LOCI) at the [University of Wisconsin-Madison](https://wisc.edu).
+I am a research software engineer in the
+[Eliceiri biophotonics laboratory](https://eliceirilab.org) (a.k.a. the
+Laboratory for Optical and Computational Instrumentation or LOCI) at the [University of Wisconsin-Madison](https://wisc.edu).